The CCHW Profession

 INCHWA, as an agent of the Indiana State Department of Health, certifies vendors who wish to deliver formal CHW education.
 Each INCHWA-approved Training Vendor must meet strict requirements built around both national and Indiana core competencies and skills defined in the CHW scope of practice.
 An individual becomes a Certified Community Health Worker (CCHW) by successfully completing a training course offered by an INCHWA-approved Training Vendor.

 Becoming a CCHW is beneficial to securing employment as a CHW in Indiana.
 Employers prefer this professional certification when hiring candidates, and certification is required for reimbursement by Medicaid.

 For a list of INCHWA-approved Training Vendors, see the Education tab.

 What is INCHWA:

-Indiana Community Health Workers Association (INCHWA) is a professional association advocating for the community health workers of Indiana.
+The Indiana Community Health Workers Association (INCHWA) is a professional association advocating for the community health workers of Indiana.

-INCHWA's goals are:
+INCHWA's goals are to:

 - Promote CHWs and their role on the healthcare team;

 - Educate CHWs, healthcare professionals, employers, community members and stakeholders; and